 - Where it is probable that they will be refused entry or will be expelled; or

 - For the purpose of preparing or carrying out deportation.

 Detention under points (2) and (3) of para 2 can only be ordered if there are some reasons to presume that the alien will abscond or will engage in criminal activities in Sweden or in any other way attempt to prevent deportation.

 Detention can be applicable in so called Dublin cases, pursuant to Article 28 of the Dublin III Regulation.
-The Migration Court of Appeal ruled in 2015 that in Dublin cases, the Aliens Act provisions regarding detention are not applicable.
+In Dublin cases, the Aliens Act provisions regarding detention are not applicable.
 The threshold for when detention can be used according to the Dublin Regulation must be met.
 In a 2017 ruling, the Migration Court of Appeal held, after referring preliminary questions to the CJEU on the matter, that the applicable rules on detention under the Dublin Regulation cannot be read in such a way as to set hindrances to the carrying out of transfers to other EU countries, and that the Dublin Regulation provisions on the length of detention must be read in line with the preamble of the Regulation and national law.

 Ch.
 10, Section 1(2) Aliens Act.

 Migration Court of Appeal, MIG 2015:5, 3 June 2015, available at: http://bit.ly/2mzQO8X.